-The Organization records nonutility property and equipment at cost.
+Nonutility property and equipment is recorded at cost.
 Major renewals, betterments and replacements are capitalized, while maintenance and repair costs are charged to operations as incurred.
-When nonutility property and equipment is retired or otherwise disposed of, the related cost and accumulated depreciation are removed from the accounts, and the related gains or losses are reflected in net margin in the combined statements of revenues and expenses.
+When nonutility property and equipment is retired or otherwise disposed of, the related cost and accumulated depreciation are removed from the accounts, and the related gains or losses are reflected in net margin in the consolidated statements of revenues and expenses.

-Depreciation on nonutility property and equipment is provided for using the straight-line method over the estimated useful lives of the property as follows:
+Depreciation on nonutility property and equipment is provided for on the straight-line method over the estimated useful lives of the property as follows: